bcgsc/ntRoot/README.md

 optional arguments:
-  -h, --help            show this help message and exit --draft DRAFT         Draft genome assembly (FASTA, Multi-FASTA, and/or gzipped compatible) --reads READS         Prefix of input reads file(s) for detecting SNVs.All files in the working directory with the specified prefix will be used.(fastq, fasta, gz, bz, zip)
+  -h, --help            show this help message and exit --draft DRAFT         Draft genome assembly (FASTA, Multi-FASTA, and/or gzipped compatible) --reads READS         Prefix of input reads file(s) for detecting SNVs.
+All files in the working directory with the specified prefix will be used. (fastq, fasta, gz, bz, zip)
   --genome GENOME [GENOME ...]
                         Genome assembly file(s) for detecting SNVs on --draft -l L                  input VCF file with annotated variants (e.g., clinvar.vcf) -k K                  k-mer size
   --tile TILE           Tile size for ancestry fraction inference (bp) [default=5000000] -t T                  Number of threads [default=4] -z Z                  Minimum contig length [default=100] -j J                  controls size of k-mer subset.
-When checking subset of k-mers, check every jth k-mer[default=3] -Y Y                  Ratio of number of k-mers in the k subset that should be present to accept an edit (higher=stringent) [default=0.55]
+When checking subset of k-mers, check every jth k-mer [default=3] -Y Y                  Ratio of number of k-mers in the k subset that should be present to accept an edit (higher=stringent) [default=0.55]
   -v, --verbose         Verbose mode [default=False] -V, --version         show program's version number and exit -n, --dry-run         Print out the commands that will be executed -f, --force           Run all ntRoot steps, regardless of existing output files